VoltLang/Volta/README.rst

 unpacked tarball on the PATH, the builds system needs llvm-config and the compiler requires some helpers from there to link.

+Windows
+*******

+The only compiler that has been used to compile Volta on Windows is DMD.
+Install DMD and MinGW.
+Using MinGW's bash prompt, compile LLVM -- be sure to use --enable-shared and build a DLL.

+Once compiled, put the LLVM tools and DLL in your PATH, in with the D tools is probably the simplest place.
+Run `implib /p:64 LLVM.lib <thellvmdll>` and place that in the Volta directory.
+Run make (the digital mars one, not MinGW) and with a bit of luck, you should have a working volt.exe.

 Other
 *****